 A self-directed field trip is one where you tour the Milwaukee County Zoo on your own without a Zoological Society educator/tour guide.
 For self-directed Zoo visits ONLY, please register via our website at zoosociety.org/FieldTrips.
 You will receive an email confirmation of your registration.
 Field trip packets filled with ideas are available for you to download here

 What academic standards can field trips meet?

 Our education programs are aligned to the Next Generation Science, Common Core and Wisconsin Academic Standards.
 Click here to see a chart showing how each program corresponds with state standards.

 How many chaperones do I need to bring?
 Does that include teachers?

 All adults including teachers are considered chaperones.
 The Zoo requires 1 adult chaperone for every 10 students, regardless of age level.
 The chaperone must remain with the group at all times.

 What if I have students with special needs?

 Please indicate when you register if you have students with certified special needs by including those numbers in the special needs category under Gate Admission.
 Children with certified special needs (physical or cognitive disabilities) and their chaperones receive complimentary admission/parking.
 Registration and Principal’s testimonial is required.

 What will I need at the admission gate?

-- Show your admission/parking summary form.
-Please have payment for admission and parking ready before reaching the gate.
-You can pay with cash, credit card, or by school check payable to Milwaukee County Zoo.
+- Show your Zoo invoice form.
+Admission and parking must be prepaid.
+You can pay with credit card or by school check payable to Milwaukee County Zoo.
 Personal checks are no longer accepted.